awsautomation/dev-picluster/README.md

 pictl exec "command"
 ```

-To gather a list of all the Docker images on each host
+Display all of the Docker images on each host
 ```
 pictl images
 ```